Tutorial: Get started creating your first ML experiment with the Python SDK

 You create a workspace via the Azure portal, a web-based console for managing your Azure resources.

-Sign in to the Azure portal by using the credentials for the Azure subscription you use.
+Sign in to Azure portal by using the credentials for your Azure subscription.

 In the upper-left corner of Azure portal, select + Create a resource.

-Use the search bar to find Machine Learning service workspace.
+Use the search bar to find Machine Learning.

 Provide the following information to configure your new workspace:

-After you are finished configuring the workspace, select Create.
+After you are finished configuring the workspace, select Review + Create.

 It can take several minutes to create your workspace in the cloud.